 Section A. Definition of UFS Faculty

-The UFS faculty is composed of all full-time faculty, excluding visiting positions.
-In addition, the President of the University, the University Provost, and the deans of colleges are members of the University faculty.
-The University Provost's office provides a current list of University faculty as described above to the UFS on request.
+The UFS Faculty shall include all full-time faculty and librarians including those holding administrative appointments, but excluding those in visiting positions.
+The University Provost's office shall provide a current list of UFS Faculty to the UFS on request.

 The UFS shall consist of members from Colleges, the Library, and non-voting members, as follows:

-Section B. College Members
+Section B. Elected Senators

-The faculty of each college will elect one member for each 20 faculty or major fraction, with the condition that any campus with 10 or more faculty from the college must have at least one of the members.
+The faculty of each College will elect one UFS Senator for every 20 UFS Faculty or major fraction thereof, with the condition that any campus with 10 or more faculty from the College must have at least one Senator.
 For purposes of this section, the Library is considered a college.

+The number of Senators will be calculated each January for the following academic year.

+The Office of the Provost shall provide a report to the Senate Steering Committee which includes a census of the faculty in each College and a calculation of the College’s number of Senators prior to the January meeting of the Steering Committee.

+Steering shall review the report for errors and provide the report to the Senate for approval.
+The final allocation will be provided by the Senate to the College Assemblies by the end of February each year.

-Section C. Ex Officio Members
+Section C. Ex Officio Senators

-The following individuals shall automatically become members of the UFS at the first fall meeting if they do not hold an elected seat on the UFS:
+The following individuals shall automatically become UFS Senators if they do not hold an elected seat on the UFS and do not hold an administrative appointment at the college level or higher:

-the Chairs, or elected faculty representatives, of the following UFS Standing Committees:
+the Chairs of the following UFS Standing Committees:

 Academic Freedom and Due Process Committee;